 - Recipients of Personal Information:

-- When making authorised disclosures or transfers of personal information in terms of Section 72 of POPI, personal information may be disclosed to recipients in countries that do not have the same level of protection for personal information as South Africa does.
+- When making authorised disclosures or transfers of personal information in terms of Section 72 of POPI, personal information may not be disclosed to recipients in countries that do not have the same level of protection for personal information as South Africa does.

 - The following Security measures are implemented by Call Cabinet: